Magnetic White Dwarf - M Dwarf Binaries in Pre-mCV Phase as Special Population of Long-Period Radio Transients

 In the accretion phase, which occurs when the MD fills its Roche lobe ($a \lesssim R_c/\eta$), matter flows towards the WD, forming an accretion disk or accretion stream (panel (a) of Figure~\ref{threemodel}).
 The WD's magnetic field governs the inner region of this flow, dominating where its magnetic energy density becomes comparable to the kinetic energy density of the in-falling material.
 This critical boundary is known as the Alfv\'{e}n radius, $r_A$, and is given by \be \frac{B^2(r_A)}{8\pi}\simeq\frac{1}{2}\rho(r_A)v^2(r_A). \ee We consider a steady transonic flow at nearly free-fall velocity, i.e., $v(r)=(2GM_s/r)^{1/2}$ and $\rho(r)=\dot M/4\pi r^2v$, where $\dot M$ is the mass loss rate of the MD companion.
 Then the Alfv\'{e}n radius is

 In WD--MD binaries undergoing Roche-lobe overflow, the mass transfer rate, $\dot{M}$, is primarily determined by the mechanism of orbital angular momentum loss.
-For systems with periods greater than 3 hours, where magnetic braking dominates, the rate is typically $\dot M\sim(10^{-9}-10^{-8})M_\odot~{\rm yr^{-1}}$.
-For systems below 2 hours, where gravitational radiation is the dominant loss mechanism, the rate is significantly lower, at $\dot M\sim(10^{-11}-10^{-10})M_\odot~{\rm yr^{-1}}$ \citep{Knigge11}.
+For systems where magnetic braking dominates, the rate is typically $\dot M\sim(10^{-9}-10^{-8})M_\odot~{\rm yr^{-1}}$.
+For systems where gravitational radiation dominates, the rate is significantly lower, at $\dot M\sim(10^{-11}-10^{-10})M_\odot~{\rm yr^{-1}}$ \citep{Knigge11}.
 The morphology of the accretion flow depends on the extent of the WD's magnetosphere relative to the binary separation.
 If the Alfv\'{e}n radius is large enough to intercept the accretion stream near the L1 point, $r_A \gtrsim a - R_{\rm L1} = (1-\eta)a$, the plasma will be channeled directly along the WD's magnetic field lines from the outset.